falconsmilie/phospy/docs/validation-and-parity.md

 pre-commit run --all-files
 ```

-## Release Gate for 1.0.0
+## Current Release Gate

-From a clean checkout, the 1.0.0 release gate is simply:
+From a clean checkout, the release gate is simply:

 ```bash
 pre-commit run --all-files